Rindrics/slackmail/adr/005-mailparser-for-email-parsing.md

 ### Neutral

-- The `EmailParser` interface remains unchanged; only the implementation changes
+- The `EmailParser` interface remains in domain; implementation moved to infrastructure
-- Existing tests may need updates to reflect correct parsing behavior
+- Consumers import the implementation from the infrastructure layer